MattHalloran/ComingSoon/README.md

 ![Vrooli Logo with motto](assets/private/readme-display.png)

-This is the source code for the landing site for Vrooli.
-[Look here](https://github.com/MattHalloran/Vrooli) for the main application.
+This is the temporary page for Vrooli until the MVP launch.